GSA/USSM/_pages/marketplace/marketplace2.md

 <span class="govops-container">
+      Elevate mission-support performance with the help of available centralized capabilities for your agency.
 <div class="govops-grid">

-      Elevate your agency's management and operations performance through the services portfolio.

   <!-- Top-left: GovOps Seal -->
   <div class="govops-seal">